 - Will you use any proprietary toolsets in the future?

-- Do you need to connect your app building environment to the testing environment?
+- Do you need to connect your build environment to the testing environment?

 - Will you consider to connect your continuous integration system with the solution?